landonturner/lturner.net/source/blog/creating-a-blog.md

 follow these steps (or just fork [the repo]()) you will have an efficient way to administer your highly customizable blog.
 I will not go into UI and specific styling choices as I think those are best left UI/UX experts.
-If you are a UI/UX expert, I would love to hear comments on how I did here.
+If you are a UI/UX expert, I would love to hear comments on how I did.

+I have all the code sitting in [this github repo](https://github.com/landonturner/metalsmith-blog-seed).
+Feel free to bug me about any errors or issues there.

 ## Project Setup